-Living in a new place, especially for an extended period of time, fills me with a sense of duty that I have to write everything down, commit every moment to memory, take a photo every day if not every hour.
-But eventually, that initial motivation turns to dread and an overwhelming feeling that I should be more mindful of my surroundings rather than living behind a lens or a computer screen.
+Living in a new place, especially for an extended period of time, fills me with a sense of duty that I have to write everything down, commit every moment to memory, and take a photo every day if not every hour.
+This is how I have felt during this one year in Italy.
+I’ve been both excited to visit every place that I can and photograph and write about it.
+But I have also been confronted with this overwhelming feeling that I should be more mindful of my surroundings rather than living behind a lens or a computer screen.

 Of course, readers visit this blog to see Italy as much as learn about it.
 So, I wanted to share 12 photos over this past year, one for each month, to mark my transition from year one to year two.
 These are simple photos — most taken with an iPhone 5 — but they are special reminders for me.
 Read below for details.

 I arrived in Rome at the end of July, which is the worst possible time to arrive in Rome if you’re going to live here (completely different vibe if you’re visiting in August as a tourist).
 It gets so very hot and there are very few places in the city to cool off.
 This is Santa Marinella, the most accessible nearby beach that doesn’t feel like a sloppy city beach.
 (Forgive me Ostia Lido, but I’m not impressed.)

 Kids are back to school, tourist crowds are thinning out, and skies are blue as can be.
 September is when locals come back refreshed from their holidays, making it a gorgeous, pleasant time to be in Rome.
 The Villa Borghese is especially nice as the weather cools.